Loldozen/blueharvest_assessment/README.md

 ~~~
 # Ensure that the AWS CLI is configured before runniing the command below
+# Check the region in the create.sh and update.sh file
+# Edit the profile flag in the create.sh and update.sh to your local AWS CLI profile configured
 # Create the infrastructure
-# Check the region in the create.sh file

 cd ./infra